 Read our full guide on Manuel Antonio Costa Rica, Latin American’s hidden paradise

-The 5-star resort Parador Resort and Spa from Punta Quepos right near the beautiful tropical rainforest, offering panoramic views of the Pacific Ocean and Manuel Antonio protected area.
+The 5-star resort Parador Resort And Spa Costa Rica from Punta Quepos right near the beautiful tropical rainforest, offering panoramic views of the Pacific Ocean and Manuel Antonio protected area.

 This eco-friendly resort has 3 restaurants and 3 swimming pools and offers shuttle service to all the beaches located within Manuel Antonio National Park.

 - medical assistance including COVID-19

 Cahuita National Park is located in the southern part of the Caribbean Coast in the province of Limon and is one of the most beautiful Costa Rica rainforests.

 This Costa Rica rainforest covers a surface of 2.750 acres (1.100 ha) of land and 55.250 acres (22.350 ha) of marine area.

 The park is famous not just for its abundance of wildlife but also for its secluded and untamed beaches.

 In the protected marine area of the park lies one of the biggest reefs in the area ( about 4 kilometres long) with many species of fish and marine creatures: 36 species of coral, 45 species of crustaceans, 125 species of fish and about 150 species of molluscs.